Hydrocortisone Cream

 Treatment Information

-Table of contents
+Table of contents:

 Buy Hydrocortisone Cream Online UK

-Hydrocortisone cream is available under various different brands in the UK, including HC45, which is a popular brand of Hydrocortisone cream available over the counter.
+Hydrocortisone cream is available under various brands in the UK, including HC45, which is a popular brand of Hydrocortisone cream available over the counter.

 What is Hydrocortisone cream used for?

-Hydrocortisone cream is used on the affected skin, to reduce inflammation and irritation caused by skin conditions including:
+Hydrocortisone cream is used on the affected skin to reduce inflammation and irritation caused by skin conditions, including:

 • bites and stings from insects